Photo: bagoum [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

 # 9 – Ugly Man

 This smoking cool jazz track opens Rickie Lee Jones’ 2003 album The Evening Of My Best Day.
-The songs features some great guitar work by Bill Frisell and smooth piano laying by pianist Neil Larsen.
 The song was supposedly written about President George Bush.
+The song features some great guitar work by Bill Frisell and smooth piano laying by pianist Neil Larsen.
+Rickie Lee Jones always used the best musicians in the business on her albums.
+One has to be a pretty influential and important artist to land the musicians that Rickie Lee Jones always got to play on her albums.
+The album was recorded at The Village Recorder in Los Angeles, California

 # 8 – Chuck E’s In Love

-The great Rickie Lee Jones song “Chuck E’s In Love,” was the first Rickie Lee Jones tune that most of us ever heard.
-The song’s great guitar riff, unforgettable chorus and clever ending found a mass cultural audience that fell in love with song and the artist instantly.
+The great Rickie Lee Jones song “Chuck E’s In Love” was the first Rickie Lee Jones tune that most of us had ever heard.
+The song’s great guitar riff, unforgettable chorus, and clever ending found a mass cultural audience that fell in love with the song and the artist instantly.
+This one will definitely bring you back to the late 1970s.

 # 7 – Satellites

-The Rickie Lee Jones song “Satellites,” was released on Rickie Lee Jones fourth full length album entitled Flying Cowboys.
+The Rickie Lee Jones song “Satellites” was released on Rickie Lee Jones’s fourth full-length album, Flying Cowboys.
 The album was released in 1989.
-Walter Becker who was a founding member of Steely Dan produced the album.
-“Satellites,” was the only single released from the album.
+Walter Becker, who was a founding member of Steely Dan, produced the album.
+“Satellites” was the only single released from the album.
+The groove in this one is off the charts.
+It’s cool to hear how Walter Becker brought his Steely Dan touch to the artistry of Rickie Lee Jones.

 # 6 – Juke Box Fury

-In 1983, Rickie Lee Jones moved to Paris, France to find inspiration in creating her third album The Magazine.
-The results were a deep album full of beautiful melodies and deep resonating lyrics.
+In 1983, Rickie Lee Jones moved to Paris, France, to find inspiration in creating her third album, The Magazine.
+The result was a deep album full of beautiful melodies and heartfelt, resonating lyrics.
 The album yielded a hit single in the song “It Must Be Love.”
-However our favorite song on the album has always been the track “Juke Box Fury.”
+However, our favorite song on the album has always been the track “Juke Box Fury.”

 # 5 – Jimmy Choos

-The amazing song “Jimmy Choos,” was released on the album The Other Side of Desire.
+The amazing song “Jimmy Choos” was released on the album The Other Side of Desire.
 In 2015, Rickie Lee Jones was still releasing incredible music.
-Just take a listen to this……..
+The video for this one is such a work of art.
+If you’re a musical artist, you can’t help but be completely inspired by songs like this one.

 # 4 – Wild Girl